samkaj/buddy/README.md

 -   [ ] Create flash cards to rehearse for tests and exams.
 -   [ ] TODO lists to keep track of your studies.
 -   [ ] _Calendar to not miss any assignments or exams._

+## Structure

+-   `web`: React frontend.
+-   `server`: MongoDB with Express.
+Not started.
+-   `common`: API used by both server and web.
+Not started.